RallyTools/RallyRestAPIForClojure/README.md

 # RallyRestAPIForClojure

 RallyRestAPIForClojure is a Clojure library to access your Rally data.
 It currently supports querying, creates, reads, updates and deletes.
-If you would like more inforamtion on the Rally Rest API please see Rally's [Web Services API documentation](https://rally1.rallydev.com/slm/doc/webservice).
+If you would like more information on the Rally Rest API please see Rally's [Web Services API documentation](https://rally1.rallydev.com/slm/doc/webservice).

 [![Build Status](https://travis-ci.org/RallyTools/RallyRestAPIForClojure.svg?branch=master)](https://travis-ci.org/RallyTools/RallyRestAPIForClojure)